HL7/davinci-deqm/source/pages/guidance.md

 - This guide adopts the [QI Core *Must Support*] definition with the following additional expectations:

-1. The receiver of data may not be able to complete processing and may "error out" if a Must Support element is unavailable.
+1. The receiver of data may not be able to complete processing and may report an error if a Must Support element is unavailable.

 {% include link-list.md %}